HarukiMoriarty/WISC_CS739_External_Merge_Sort/README.md

 - Merge Planning

 #### 4. Cache Runs
-- We use internal sort for cache runs, then the result is stored in memory.
+- We use internal sort for cache runs; the result is stored in memory.
+- We use ceiling `(log2 (CACHE_CAPACITY))` as the priority queue size.
+We get output each time we push the `CACHE_CAPACITY` of rows.
+We store these cache runs.

 #### 5. Memory Runs
 - If the runs from cache fills memory, then we do external merge sort (merge the cache runs currently stored in memomry) then flush them to disk.
+- We use ceiling `(log2 (cache_run_cnt))` as the priority size.
+To simplify, we ignore `CACHE_CAPACITY` here and always assume the cache-to-memory priority queue can fit in the cache; thus, we do NOT apply multi-level external sort at this part.
+- For memory output buffer, Normally, we should have one page (or several) as an output buffer and flush the content back to disk periodically.
+To simplify, we hold an enormous array in our code and flush this array when the whole sort for a memory run is done.

 #### 6. Recycling the Priority Queue
 - Priority Queue is recycled in our code, we have one for cache→memory and one for memory→disk.

 #### 7. Minimum number of row comparisions
 - We used Tree of Loser Priority Queue with OVC, and this helps minimize full row comparision.
+- We simply follow the code of [Priority queues for database query processing](https://dl.gi.de/server/api/core/bitstreams/bc0306c3-214e-4802-ad39-a0ff79cbded0/content)

 #### 8. Minimum number of column comparisions
 - In case of similar OVC, we start comparing from the similar offset.
+- We simply follow the code of [Priority queues for database query processing](https://dl.gi.de/server/api/core/bitstreams/bc0306c3-214e-4802-ad39-a0ff79cbded0/content)

 #### 9. Test Cases for Correctness
 - Mentioned above.